Beast (2022 Indian film): Filming

-The entire schedule was completed on 23 August 2021, and the team continued to shoot the recurring sequences at Gokulam Studios on 1 September 2021, before planning to shoot few sequences in Delhi as a part of the fourth schedule.
-A song sequence being picturised on Vijay and Hegde, choreographed by Jani Master, was shot during the schedule.
+The entire schedule was completed on 23 August 2021, and the team continued to shoot the recurring sequences at Gokulam Studios on 1 September 2021.
+A song sequence being picturised on Vijay and Hegde, choreographed by Jani Master, was shot in early September.
 The fourth schedule began in Delhi on 20 September.
-In this schedule, an action sequence choreographed by Anbariv, was shot for five to seven days.
 The next schedule began in Chennai after 28 September.
 By late October, reportedly over 70% of filming was complete, and the film is scheduled to wrap up by late-December.

 For the climax action sequences, the team planned to shoot the film in Russia, which was later dropped.
 Instead, the team decided to go to Georgia again for the final schedule, to shoot a scene involving a younger version of Vijay's character.
-According to reports, the team would recreate Kashmir and shoot army based scenes in this schedule.
-Manoj Paramahamsa purchased a new Tiltamax rig for the shoot in Georgia, which also had a hands-on Red Komodo 6K, and later a RED V-raptor camera was brought so as to shoot the action sequences in high resolution.
-Thus, Beast became the first Indian film to be shot using RED V-raptor camera.
+Manoj Paramahamsa purchased a new Tiltamax rig for the shoot in Georgia, and later a RED V-raptor camera was brought so as to shoot the action sequences in high resolution.
 Hegde returned to Chennai to shoot for the film in November 2021.
 But due to heavy rains in Chennai, the sets were flooded although none of the cast members were hurt.
 It has been also reported that the interiors in the sets were not damaged due to floods.
-Filming wrapped on 11 December 2021.
-Vijay also finished dubbing for his character the same month.
+Filming wrapped on 11 December 2021 completing a song shoot.
 The team later reunited for patchwork filming.

+Post-production

+Post-production of the film began simultaneously with the wrapping-up of filming in December 2021.
+Vijay finished dubbing for his character the same month.
+Bejoy Arputharaj was the visual effects supervisor of the film, along with Phantom FX, the film's principal visual effects studio.
+S. Alagiakoothan worked on sound design and Suren.
+G handled final sound editing and mixing of the film.

 Music

+The soundtrack is composed by Anirudh Ravichander, in his third collaboration with both Vijay and Nelson, respectively after Kaththi (2014), Master (2021) and Kolamaavu Kokila (2018) and Doctor.
+The soundtrack consists of three original songs composed by Anirudh, namely, "Arabic Kuthu", "Jolly O Gymkhana", and "Beast Mode".
+The lyrics were written by Sivakarthikeyan, Ku Karthik, and Vivek.

 Marketing

 The first look poster of Beast which released on 21 June 2021, shared through Vijay's official Twitter account, was the most liked and retweeted tweet in the entertainment section, according to a survey report by Twitter.
+The official trailer of the film was released on 2 April 2022.
+It became the most watched Tamil and South Indian trailer in 24 hours with over 30 million views on YouTube.

 Release

 Theatrical

+Beast was released in theatres on 13 April 2022, in the week of Puthandu.
+Apart from Tamil, the film had dubbed versions in Hindi (titled Raw), Telugu, Malayalam and Kannada.